Wednesday, 5 March 2014

 Prime Minister Cameron’s statement is one of the strongest made by the Head of State of any country on the need for an international investigation into what has occurred in Sri Lanka.
 This has been repeatedly stressed by the High Commissioner for Human Rights, Navi Pillay.

-Mahinda Rajapaksha tells Jonathan Miller he is NOT concerned by war crimes allegations. |
+Mahinda Rajapaksha tells Jonathan Miller he is NOT

 The chaos in Sri Lanka